-Students with disabilities: If there are aspects of the instruction or design of this course that result in barriers to your participation, please let us know as early as possible, in person or via email.
-You may also wish to contact Accessible Education Services in 164 Oregon Hall, by phone at (541) 346-1155 or uoaec@uoregon.edu.
-We welcome the chance to help you learn, and will work with you to make it a positive experience.
+Students with disabilities: The University of Oregon is working to create inclusive learning environments.
+Please notify me if there are aspects of the instruction or design of this course that result in disability-related barriers to your participation.
+You are also encouraged to contact the Accessible Education Center in 360 Oregon Hall at 541-346-1155 or uoaec@uoregon.edu.